Find us on Facebook or Twitter:

 Artsy and creative stuff

-We also chat about all sorts of things, from relationships to managing feelings, to getting on at school and home, to random things that come up.
+We also chat about all sorts of things, from relationships, managing feelings and self care to getting on at school and home, as well as random things that come up.

 You can also speak to a youth worker privately if you would like to.